 3.1 Vials

 Borosilicate vials (40 mL) with polypropylene open-top caps with fluoropolymer resin/silicone septa (Teflon or other fluoropolymer liner facing down into the vial) are recommended for sample collection.
 If possible, use amber colored vials to mitigate photo-oxidation of organic compounds.
-New vials should be uncapped and combusted at 450°C for at least 4 hours.
+New vials should be uncapped and combusted at 450°C for at least 4 hours, and caps must be soak overnight in 10% HCLsolution.

 If vials are being reused, soak them in 10% HCl for several hours and follow with a rinse with ultrapure water before combustion.
 Generously rinse caps in ultrapure water, soak them overnight in water, and rinse generously three times.
 Air-dry caps beneath a clean hood or briefly in an oven set to 60°C or less.
 Do not leave caps out uncovered, as dust may settle on them.
 When vials are cooled, cap vials tightly and return them to their storage box.

 Caps are composed of plastic material that contains carbon polymers; therefore, it is not recommended to soak caps in acid except when they are new as plastic may leach into the sample after collection.
 Do not use caps with Teflon liners that have already been pierced by an analyzer to collect/store samples, as the sample must be stored in air-tight conditions (Halewood et al., 2022).